Forest Hill Chase: Alterations and additions (1993-2026)

-The Mahoneys Road entrance was upgraded, with the existing glass canopy replaced and upgraded with a terrace installed on Level 3 for use by the Chase Hotel, which was completed by June 2007.
-The Alliance for Gambling Reform later made calls for the hotel to close down its pokies after it was revealed that almost $16 million was gambled in a year.
-The centre's Kmart permanently closed on 31 January 2007 and was subsequently converted to Target, which opened in September 2007.
-The food court was also refurbished and extended around this time.
-A dance studio began operating out of the former Forest Hill Cinema building on Mahoneys Road in 2012 but would soon close.

-The centre's third level was expanded and refurbished during the second half of 2010, complementing the earlier refurbishment of the other levels of the centre and introducing a number of new tenants.
+Level 3 was expanded and refurbished during the second half of 2010, complementing the earlier refurbishment of the other levels of the centre and introducing a number of new tenants.
 Around this time, Pancake Parlour was closed and replaced by TGI Fridays.
-The refurbishment of Level 3, including mall reconfiguration, expansion and renovation, new escalators between levels two and three, and a new centre entry to a new car park, was completed in December 2010.
+The refurbishment was completed in December 2010 and included mall and carpark reconfiguration, expansion and renovation, and escalators between levels two and three.

 The construction of an additional deck of car parking located west of Hoyts above the existing Target/Coles multi-deck car park, including 317 spaces, opened on 15 December 2010.
-An updated 'Entertainment and Dining' precinct with a refurbished Hoyts cinema, three new restaurants as well as new minor anchor retailers JB Hi-Fi, Rebel and gymnasium Fit n Fast was established.
-The Hoyts Multiplex was closed in July 2010 for a much needed refurbishment.
+An updated entertainment and dining precinct with a refurbished Hoyts cinema, three new restaurants as well as new minor anchor retailers JB Hi-Fi, Rebel and gymnasium Fit n Fast was established.
+The Hoyts Multiplex was closed in July 2010 for a much needed-refurbishment.
 Four of the cinemas were handed back to the centre and converted into retail space as part of the upgrade and redevelopment of Level 3.
 The current seating capacities are 161 in cinemas 1, 2, 5 and 6 and 173 in cinemas 3 and 4.

 In 2012, Harris Scarfe returned to the centre and spent more than $2 million redeveloping the store in the area previously occupied by Myer.
 The centre also expanded its fresh food market on level one, which included a new Aldi supermarket on top of the Canterbury Road multi deck car park, which caused a small increase in undercover parking.
 A new refurbished bus zone was also built as a result.
 (A temporary bus zone was constructed adjacent to Kmart Tyre & Auto during construction).

 In 2013, the glass lift in the food court, which travels from the basement car park through to level 3 was replaced, as the existing lift was too small, causing heavy congestion as it became the only fully accessible way to move between levels 2 and 3 after a past level 3 redevelopment.
 The expanded lift is now operating and carries up to 26 people.
 New facade and centre entrance treatments were also installed along the Canterbury Road car park frontage and around the Level 2 Best & Less centre entry.